Insomnia :Unlocking the Secrets to Better Sleep in 2024

 • Not maintaining a regular sleep schedule.

-It’s important to address any underlying medical or psychological conditions, as well as to make lifestyle changes, such as developing a consistent sleep schedule and reducing exposure to screens, to reduce the risk of insomnia.
+It’s important to address any underlying medical or psychological conditions, as well as to make lifestyle changes, such as developing a consistent sleep schedule and reducing exposure to screens, to reduce the risk of this problem.

 The inability to sleep is diagnosed through a combination of self-reported symptoms and a clinical evaluation.
 The following steps are usually involved in the diagnosis of insomnia: